 Daniel Jalkut is a California native who has lived in the Boston area for more than 10 years, and for the last 5 years in East Arlington with his wife and two young boys.
 He is a self-employed software developer who focuses on consumer-focused applications for Apple platforms including the Mac and iOS.
 He is involved in the Hardy Elementary PTO and has served for two years as an Arlington Town Meeting Member.
 In addition to his interest in technology and civic duties, he enjoys practicing guitar, piano, and singing.
 He is an avid runner who enjoys Arlington’s many open spaces, particularly the bike path and Spy Pond Park.
 Daniel assumed the position of Membership Secretary doing database entry in June of 2017.

-Julie McBride, originally from northern New York, moved to Massachusetts after earning a B.F.A. from a Connecticut university where she studied visual arts and graphic design.
-After beginning her career in printing, an interest in new technologies led her to website development, which she has been doing professionally for over 15 years.
-In 2010 she joined an environmental consulting firm where she works with a range of clients, including the EPA, to develop websites and software applications focused on protecting the environment.
-Julie is particularly interested in making complex scientific data more accessible, understandable and usable.
+Julie McBride, originally from northern New York, moved to Massachusetts after college.
+She began her career in printing and has been a web developer for over 15 years.
+Since 2010 she has worked for an environmental consulting firm with a range of clients, including the EPA, to develop websites and software applications that provide access to environmental information and data.
+She is particularly interested in making complex scientific data more accessible, understandable and usable.
 Prior to her current work, she served as web and IT coordinator for a program at Harvard where she also continued her education in computer science.
 Julie visits Spy Pond often and enjoys the views through different seasons.
-She attends Work Days and helps maintain the FSPP website since March 2019.
+She attends Work Days and has helped maintain the FSPP website since March 2019.